2026 Board of Directors

 Barry Wellins

-Guiding people toward a brighter financial tomorrow is a lifelong goal for Barry Wellins, Market Leader for U.S. Bank Private Wealth Management in Northern California.
-With a desire to do right by every client, Barry manages a team of financial professionals responsible for providing clients with personalized service and tailored financial solutions.
-Barry earned his bachelor’s degree in Legal Studies from the University of California at Berkeley.
-A big proponent of the arts, Barry has served on the board of directors for arts-focused boards in his community; for the past eight years, he has also served as a big brother with Big Brothers Big Sisters of America.
+Barry Wellins, Market Leader for U.S. Bank Private Wealth Management in Northern California, has a lifelong goal of guiding people toward a brighter f inancial tomorrow.
+With a desire to do right by every client, Barry manages a team of finance professionals responsible for providing clients with personalized service and tailored financial solutions.
+Barry earned his Bachelor’s degree in Legal Studies from the University of California, Berkeley.
+A big proponent of the arts, Barry has served on the board of directors for the artsfocused boards in his community; for the past eight years, he has also served as a Big Brother with Big Brothers Big Sisters of America.

 Martin Yan Crop